Personal Expression in Photography - Blog Series Article 1

 - putting your stamp on your work, introducing some of our personality

-- adding feeling, mood, message, interpretation to the image rather than purely recording what’s in front of us.
+- incorporating a planned feeling, mood, message, interpretation to the image rather than purely recording what’s in front of us

 - designing the nature, impact, style of the image for the intended audience, which includes self & the wider viewership